gdonscoi/face-captcha/README.md

 --

-## Import the library in Android Studio
+## Import the .AAR library in Android Studio

-`File > Project Structure > Dependencies Tab > Add module dependency (scope = compile)`

 1. Open your project in Android Studio
-2. Download the library
+1. Download the library
+1. Go to File > New > New Module
+1. Select "Import .JAR/.AAR Package" and click next
+1. Enter the path to .aar file and click finish
-3. Go to File > Project Structure > Dependencies Tab
+1. Go to File > Project Structure > Dependencies Tab
+1. Under "Modules," in left menu, select the target module app
+1. Go to "Dependencies" tab
-4. Click in the '+' button > jar dependency (scope = compile)
+1. Click in the '+' button
+1. Select module dependency
-4. Select the downloaded library
+1. Select the created module from the list

 --